greco-project/pvcompare/docs/scenarios_and_results.rst

 demonstrates how the CPV technology has a more narrow profile, because it highly depends on the DNI.
 Further, the profile of PSI exceeds the SI profile in the middle of the day.
 It can be seen nicely how the profiles are shifted on the east and west facade due to the solar position.
-The profiles are specific normalized, meaning that they are normalized with their maximum value in order to compare them conveniently.
+The profiles are normalized with their maximum value in order to compare them conveniently.

 .. _Daily Profiles: